 NATASHA ADIYANA MORRIS

-Natasha Adiyana Morris is a theatre producer and performing artist based in Toronto.
-Recognized for founding the successful PIECE OF MINE Festival, she is the recipient of several accolades including SummerWorks’ New Performance Text Award, the Ontario’s 2015 Leading Women Building Communities Recognition Certificate and The Black Canadian Awards’ Leadership Certificate (2015), as well as featured on CTV’s Canada AM (2015).
-Being a strong advocate for continued education, Adiyana completed a Metcalf Arts Management Intern for Volcano Theatre and Peggy Baker Dance Projects, with a focus on curation and venue management.
-She has interned under Obsidian Theatre’s Philip Akin in producing (2013), completed an artistic residency from from anitafrika.dub theatre, and a drama graduate of Etobicoke School of the Arts.
+Natasha Adiyana Morris is an award-winning playwright whose work has been presented in Canada, the United States, and Europe.
+Recognized for founding the successful PIECE OF MINE Festival, she is the recipient of several accolades including SummerWorks’ New Performance Text Award (2018), the Ontario’s 2015 Leading Women Building Communities Recognition Certificate and The Black Canadian Awards’ Leadership Certificate, as well as featured on CTV’s Canada AM (2015).
+Being a strong advocate for continued education, Adiyana completed a Metcalf Arts Management Intern for Volcano Theatre and Peggy Baker Dance Projects.
+She has interned under Obsidian Theatre’s Philip Akin in producing (2013), completed an artistic residency from anitafrika.dub theatre, and graduated from Etobicoke School of the Arts' drama program.

 Managing Associate Director